eco619/ai-document-library/docs/platform-implementation-and-execution-record.md

 # 2. Transition From Validation to Platform Implementation

-The AI Document Library was not developed initially as one large executable application.
+The Continuous Intelligence Platform was not developed initially as one large executable application.

 Individual scripts were intentionally developed around narrow responsibilities and, where practical, were given standalone execution